shashjar/redis-in-go/README.md

 ## Key-Value Store & Streams

 The core key-value store is implemented in the `store` package, providing an interface that allows a client to get, set, delete, and increment keys, in addition to functionality for creating, appending to, and reading from streams.
 This implementation relies on a Golang mapping from string (key value) to `KeyValue` struct, which is capable of storing either a `string` or `stream` value type.
-Store operations do rely on read & write locks on mutexes to minimize conflicts.
+Store operations rely on read & write locks on mutexes to minimize conflicts.

 See `store/streams.go` & [Redis Streams](https://redis.io/docs/latest/develop/data-types/streams/) for more information on the streams implementation.